robertoalbanese/Experimental-Robotics-Laboratory/experimental_ws/src/exp_assignment3/exp_assignment3/README.md

 * *previous_state*: Contains the state from which the **Track** state was reached;
 * *requested_ball*: Contains the ball color requested from the **Play** state.
 It is used in the **Find** state to check if the ball seen was the requested one.

-*Navigation* block is composed of the *move_base* action server which includes the global and the local path planning and the obstacles avoidance provided by the package ROS Navighation Stack.
+*Navigation* block is composed of the *move_base* action server which includes the global (*nafvn* global planner) and the local path planning and the obstacles avoidance provided by the package ROS Navighation Stack.

 *Perception* block detects the presence of a ball using an *open_cv* algorithm which percive the presence of one of the six-ball color inside the image received from the camera.
 It was necessary to edit the color of the chair model of the human because the brown shade of the wood was detected as *red* from the algorithm.

 *Exploration* block is exectuted by the *explore_lite* package.
-For a better performance it was decided to decrease the hokuyo laser range in order to be consistent with the range of the camera.
-A too large difference in range resulted in the balls not being detected in the detection phase of the **Find** state: this is due to the fact that some location where considered already visited from the *explore_lite* algorithm (because present in the map) but never seen by the camera.
+For a better performance it was decided to decrease the hokuyo laser horizontal range in order to be consistent with the range of the camera.
+A too large difference resulted in the balls not being detected in the detection phase of the **Find** state: this is due to the fact that some location where considered already visited from the *explore_lite* algorithm (because present in the map) but never seen by the camera.

 *SLAM* block exploits the *gmapping* package which provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping, creating a 2-D occupancy grid map from laser and pose data collected by the robot.